Presentation Tips for Adult Audiences

 - Be flexible.
 Every group has its own quirks and each location has its own set of logistical challenges.

 - Keep your presentation moving.
-If you have a PowerPoint presentation, avoid spending too much time on one slide or taking too much time between slides.
+If you have a PowerPoint presentation, avoid spending too much time on one slide, reading directly from your slides, or taking too much time between slides.

 - Be courteous, smile, pay attention to time and thank the audience for their attention.